1Password/onepassword-sdk-python/README.md

 To use the 1Password Python SDK in your project:

+1. [Create a service account](https://my.1password.com/developer-tools/infrastructure-secrets/serviceaccount/) and give it the appropriate permissions in the vaults where the items you want to use with the SDK are saved.
-1. Provision your [service account](#authentication) token.
+2. Provision your service account token.
 We recommend provisioning your token from the environment.
 For example, to export your token to the `OP_SERVICE_ACCOUNT_TOKEN` environment variable:

    **macOS or Linux**